A Lesson From A Baby Robin & It's Mommy!

 I'm able to photograph the robins' nest through the glass storm door and love seeing the eager open beaks when the parents approach.
 Simply wonderful!

-Everyone should observe and study nature more so we don't lose the sense of respect and wonderful for these fascinating creatures.
+Everyone should observe and study nature more so we don't lose the sense of respect and wonder for these fascinating creatures.

 Web sites like this have so much helpful information that enhances our appreciation and helps us to provide food and shelter for such amazing creatures.
 Enjoy!